 - Health Professionals

 Professor Vivette Glover hosts an annual meeting specifically on this topic for medical professionals, policy makers and anyone interested about these issues.
-Please check back here for more information about the Begin Before Birth 2015.
+The next Begin Before Birth meeting will be held on Thursday June 18th 2015 at the Wolfson Education Centre, Hammersmith hospital.
+Please click here for more information and registration.

 Upcoming Genesis Research Trust challenges: The Genesis Research Trust supports medical research which aims to improve the health and well-being of mothers and their children.
 Each year hundreds of women take part in challenges to raise funds for this research.
 Click here to find out more about Trekking in Morocco (Summer 2015) or Cycle Kerala, India 2015.